 JSON Web Tokens (JWT)

-JWTs consist of three parts: a header, a payload, and a signature.
-The header typically contains metadata about the token, such as the algorithm used for signing the token.
-The payload contains the actual data being transmitted, such as user information or permissions.
-The signature is used to verify that the token was not tampered with during transmission.
+A JWT consists of three parts: a header, a payload, and a signature.
+The header typically specifies the token type and the signing algorithm.
+The payload contains the claims - information such as user identity, permissions, or other metadata.
+The signature ensures the integrity and authenticity of the token, verifying that it has not been altered during transmission.

-JWTs are commonly used in OAuth 2.0 and OpenID Connect (OIDC) flows, where they are used to securely transmit information about the user and their authorization status between the client and the authorization server.
+JWTs are a key component in OAuth 2.0 and OpenID Connect (OIDC) flows, where they securely convey user identity and authorization data between the client and the authorization server.

-One of the key advantages of JWTs is that they are stateless, meaning that the server doesn’t need to maintain a session or store the token.
-This makes JWTs ideal for use in microservices and distributed systems.
+One of the main advantages of JWTs is that they are stateless, meaning that the server does not need to store session data.
+This property makes them ideal for microservices and distributed environments.

-Once we have secured the application using OIDC (see section 2.1.2 - Securing Quarkus web applications using OpenID Connect (OIDC)), we may have a need to add a custom claim to the JWT token based on a user attribute, in order to use that attribute for authorization.
+Once the application has been secured using OIDC (see section 2.1.2 - Securing Quarkus web applications using OpenID Connect (OIDC)), we may need to include a custom claim in the JWT token based on a user attribute.
+This allows us to use that attribute for fine-grained authorization in the application.

 mapper1